BEST GUIDE TO CHINA

 Taipei is stunning at night.
 Image by Timo Volz on Pixabay.

-The island of Taiwan is only 81 miles (130 km) from mainland China at the narrowest point.
+The island of Taiwan is only 130 km (81 miles) from mainland China at the narrowest point.
 China claims sovereignty over Taiwan.
-However, Taiwan sees itself as an independent nation.
+However, Taiwan sees itself as an independent nation, and there are other differences between the two.

 Stunning scenery and national parks are located on the eastern side of Taiwan, while the big cities are on the western side.

-Hainan is one of the smallest China provinces.
+Hainan is one of the smallest provinces of China.
 Image by Pavel Roev on Unsplash.

 Fly into Sanya, the country’s popular summer playground.
 Yalong Bay is regarded as one of Hainan’s best beaches, home to international hotels and resorts.